Complex QA and language models hybrid architectures, Survey: Introduction

 To be able to build those efficient hybrid systems, properly trained and aligned to human expectations in order to better solve increasingly complex problems, it is thus necessary to precisely know strengths and limitations of each language models alone or in collaboration.

 Therefore we use benchmarks and insights from collective papers as consensus baselines.
-Largest community edited papers HELM~\citep{liangetal.HolisticEvaluationLanguage2022}, BLOOM~\citep{bigscienceetal.BLOOM176BParameterOpenAccess2022} and BIG~\citep{bigetal.ImitationGameQuantifying2022} focus on evaluating, democratizing and improving LLM capabilities, particularly on question answering and tasks that will also be useful for more complex questions.
+Latest evaluations of large community evaluation project HELM~\citep{liangetal.HolisticEvaluationLanguage2022}, and BIG~\citep{bigetal.ImitationGameQuantifying2022} focus on evaluating, democratizing and improving LLM capabilities, particularly on question answering and tasks that will also be useful for more complex questions.
 HELM provides a comprehensive analysis and benchmark for evaluating global strengths and weaknesses of reference large language models across a range of different scenarios and complementary metrics.
 Training large language models is done by resource-rich organizations and are mostly impossible to train by any individual public research group.
-BigScience~\footnote{\url{https://bigscience.huggingface.co/}}, a collaboration of hundreds of international researchers, trained on the French government-funded Jean Zay supercomputer during 3.5 months the largest open source multilingual language model called BLOOM and shared all models, codes and results in the BLOOM paper.
-BIG focus on spot and difficult capabilities to better assess current skills and limitations of language models.
+BigScience\footnote{\url{https://bigscience.huggingface.co/}}, a collaboration of hundreds of international researchers, trained on the French government-funded Jean Zay supercomputer during 3.5 months the largest open source multilingual language models in July 2022 called BLOOM and shared all models, codes and results in the BLOOM paper~\citep{bigscienceetal.BLOOM176BParameterOpenAccess2022}.
+BIG spots difficult tasks to better assess current skills and limitations of language models.

-To overcome identified limitations and tackle more specific or complex questions, after those benchmarks and insights, we review hybrid architectural patterns solutions, training and prompting techniques, decomposition and reinforcement strategies to acquire the necessary knowledge, skills (general abilities), tasks (goal oriented actions), methods and human alignment.
+To overcome identified limitations and tackle more specific or complex questions, after those benchmarks and insights, we review hybrid architectural patterns solutions, training, prompting techniques, and reinforcement strategies to acquire the necessary knowledge, skills (general abilities), tasks (goal oriented actions), methods and human alignment to answer complex questions.